jjcollinge/quorum-deploy/README.md

 * node and npm
 * azure subscription (with owner permissions)

+## Disclaimer
+This project is work in progress and is dependent on a number of immature and untested technologies.
+At any point in time the build may be broken, not working properly or incomplete.
+Please only use this project as a reference or for your own experimentation.

 ## Installation
 Other than the above requirements, there is no installation process for quorum-deploy.
 Just clone this repos to your local machine and follow the instructions in the *Usage* section of this document.